corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 ```

 {{< note >}}
 This example uses a local H2 database.
-You can modify this to point to a separate DB instance by modifying the `database` section.
+You can modify this to point to a separate database instance by modifying the `database` section.
 See the “Database properties” section of [Network Map Service](network-map.md) for more information.

 {{< /note >}}